ethereum/web3.py/docs/middleware.rst

 .. py:attribute:: Web3.middleware_onion.middlewares

-    Return all the current middlewares for the ``Web3`` instance in the appropriate order for importing into a new ``Web3`` instance.
+    Return all the current middleware for the ``Web3`` instance in the appropriate order for importing into a new ``Web3`` instance.

     .. code-block:: python